lizmat/raku-all-modules/cbk/WebService-HazIP/README.md

 ## Methods
  * returnIP()

-## Retruns
+## Returns
 * Valid IPv4 address if successful.
-* "ERROR! - No Internet connection." on a invalid responce.
+* "ERROR! - No Internet connection." on a invalid response.

 ## Example
     use WebService::HazIP;